black-hole-group/fermipy-tutorial/pre-requisites.md

 - Linux: the Docker service should already be running in the background, so no action required.
 - Mac/Windows: Look for the Docker icon in your computer and click on it to open the application. ![](https://www.brianweet.com/assets/docker-blog-1/docker-logo.png "Docker icon")

-ii. `cd` to the `fermi` directory which contains the lesson files and where we plan to run our analysis.
+ii. `cd fermi` to the directory which contains the lesson files and where we plan to run our analysis.

 iii.
 Launch a docker container instance.

-Run the following command in a new terminal:
+Run the following command in the terminal:

 ```
 sudo docker run -it --rm -p 8888:8888 -v $PWD:/workdir -w /workdir fermipy/fermipy:11-05-02